Operation Albion

-Operation Albion was a World War I German air, land and naval operation against the Russian forces in October 1917 to occupy the West Estonian Archipelago.
-The land campaign opened with German landings at the Tagalaht bay on the island of Saaremaa, on 12 October 1917, after extensive naval operations to clear mines and subdue coastal artillery batteries.
-The Germans secured the island by 16 October and the Russian army evacuated Muhu on 20 October.
+Operation Albion was a German air, land and naval operation in the First World War, against Russian forces in October 1917 to occupy the West Estonian Archipelago.
+The campaign aimed to occupy the Baltic islands of Saaremaa (Ösel), Hiiumaa (Dagö) and Muhu (Moon).
+The three islands were part of the Russian Empire and strategically dominated the central and northern Baltic Sea.
+The land campaign opened with German landings at the Tagalaht (Tagga) bay on the island of Saaremaa (Ösel), on 12 October, after extensive naval operations to clear mines and subdue coastal artillery batteries.
+German forces secured the island by 16 October and the Russian army evacuated Muhu (Moon) on 20 October.

-After two failed attempts, the Germans landed on Hiiumaa on 12 October, capturing the island on the following day.
+After two failed attempts, the German army landed on Hiiumaa (Dagö) on 12 October, capturing the island the following day.
 The Russian Baltic Fleet had to withdraw from the Suur Strait after its losses at the Battle of Moon Sound.
-The Germans claimed 20,000 prisoners and 100 guns captured during Operation Albion from 12 to 20 October.
+The Germans claimed 20,000 prisoners and 100 guns captured during Operation Albion from 12 to 20 October 1917.

 Strategic significance

-At the beginning of World War I the islands were of little importance to the Russian Empire or Germany.
+At the beginning of the First World War, the islands were of little importance to the Russian Empire or Germany.
 After the revolutionary turmoil in Russia during the early part of 1917, the German high command believed capturing the islands would outflank Russian defences and lay Petrograd (St. Petersburg) vulnerable to attack.